Skip to main content

 Advance RepaymentRecovering a salary advance paid to the employee

-Overpayment CorrectionClawing back an amount that was overpaid in a previous payroll run
+Overpayment CorrectionClawing back an amount overpaid in a previous run

 Loss of Pay (LOP)Deducting pay for unapproved or excess leave days